-In the normal course of business, we extend credit to customers that satisfy pre-defined credit criteria.
-Trade receivables, which are included on the Consolidated Balance Sheets, are stated at amounts due from our customers net of allowances for expected credit losses on trade receivables.
+In the normal course of business, we extend credit to customers that satisfy predefined credit criteria.
+Trade receivables, which are included on the Consolidated Balance Sheets, are stated at amounts due from our customers net of allowances for expected credit losses.